darrenyip/littleOSNotes/docs/Section4.md

 It's not easy to move the blinking cursor.
-We need create a new assembly file `io.s` in the `root` directory with the "outbound" function:
+This job could be done via two different I/O ports, one for accepting data and other one for describing the data being received.
+We need create a new assembly file `io.s` in the `root` directory with the "outbound" function, so that the assembly code can be accessed from C via the calling:

 ```assembly
 global outb             ; make the label outb visible outside this file